Peugeot Logo

 Peugeot Logo History

 Historical roots, high prestige, and boundless power – that’s what Peugeot wants to show.
 His line of cars is decorated with a logo that fully meets these criteria because it represents the king of animals – the lion.
 Moreover, it is not easy, but it is heraldic.
 He is depicted from different angles: on four and two legs, sitting on a rock, and walking.
 There is also a variant with a maned head without a body.
-The styles in which the designers worked are also different – from realism to the empire.
+The designers’ styles were also different – from realism to empire.

 1810 – 1858